javajon/kubernetes-observability/README.md

 ## Microservices ##
 ### Deploy some microservices to be monitored ###

-There are three SpringBoot microservices that communicate with each other:
+There are three Spring Boot microservices that communicate with each other:
 Quotes, Authors and Biographies.
 The above start.sh script enables the Minikube addon called "registry".
 This is a private Docker registry running as a container in your cluster.
 A simple script will build and deploy the 3